-5800: Professional/Consulting Services And Operating Expenditures Parent Workshop for SEL Strategy/Activity 8 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific All students Strategy/Activity School Spirit Assemblies promote school spirit in a variety of ways including singing our school song, messaging Cool Tool and anti-bullying strategies, promoting Character of the Month Traits, Student Performances, and promoting attendance to site-based special events for families (assemblies will resume pending LACDH Covid Safety guidelines) Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
+5800: Professional/Consulting Services And Operating Expenditures Parent Workshop for SEL Strategy/Activity 8 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific All students Strategy/Activity School Spirit Assemblies promote school spirit in song, messaging Cool Tool and anti-bullying strat Student Performances, and promoting attendance (assemblies will resume pending LACDH Covid S regies, promoting Character of the Month Traits, et o site-based special events for families Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
 Amount(s) Source(s) 0.
 Site Formula Funds 1000-1999: Certificated Personnel Salaries Spirit Assemblies Strategy/Activity 9 Students to be Served by this Strategy/Activity (Identify either All Students or one or more specific student groups) Strategy/Activity Proposed Expenditures for this Strategy/Activity List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.
 Amount(s) Source(s) 0.